top of page

 Sustainable Destination Weddings

-Sustainability is no longer just a trend, it’s become a necessary lifestyle – and a good one at that!
+In 2024, sustainability is no longer just a trend, it’s become a necessary lifestyle – and a good one at that!
 We all need to try and be environmentally friendly 365 days of the year, so this can include your wedding day… even a destination wedding!

-There are plenty of ways to make your destination wedding green and here are just a few ideas to get you started on how to pull off an amazing eco-friendly destination wedding offsetting the travel footprint as much as possible.
+There are plenty of ways to make your destination wedding green and here are just a few ideas to get you started on how to pull off an amazing eco-friendly destination wedding offsetting your travel footprint as much as possible.

-Invitations and Stationery
+Invitations and Stationery...

 For invitations and stationery, there are so many eco-friendly options available!
 Plantable seed papers are so unique (your guests plant your invitations after they've received them to grow a little garden) - they use post-consumer recycled cotton as the base to break down and are environmentally safe.